 Friends, it appears to be Tomato Week here at Chez Ginsu, so if you’re not a love apple lover, I’d encourage you to stop back next week, when we’ll see some tantalizing sweet stuff and a post on the tastiest yogurt I could find in these parts.

-Time was, I used to believe that the open-faced, sliced tomato sandwich was probably the ultimate tomato-worship recipe (and no, biting into a tomato or just eating the slices doesn't count as a recipe).
+I used to believe that the open-faced, sliced tomato sandwich was probably the ultimate tomato-worship recipe (and no, biting into a tomato or just eating the slices doesn’t count as a recipe ).

-This is the kind of recipe that's so simple, highest quality in each ingredient is key to success.
+This is the kind of recipe that’s so simple, high quality in each ingredient is key to success.
 Mealy tomatoes, off-flavored oil, gummy bread?
 Any flaw ruins the whole dish.